exoplatform/exo-documentation/docs/Security.rst

        Information about the file location and steps to update the "Remember My Login" password encryption key.

+    -  :ref:`Anti Brute Force <Security.AntibruteForce>`
+       To configure the mechanim that protects against brute force attacks on password authentication.

     -  :ref:`XSS protection <Security.XSSProtection>`
        To activate XSS protection mechanisms.